 Article from the letter from pS-Eau n°88 of March 2019: https://www.pseau.org/outils/lettre/

 An important challenge is therefore to control competition between local herders, transhumant herders and local populations for access to water.
-The quantities of water corresponding to the needs of pastoralists are such that this has a strong impact on the volumes left available to local populations, especially since these needs are also constantly increasing (high population growth) and their distribution is changing according to the restriction of mobility caused by local insecurity.
+The quantities of water corresponding to the needs of pastoralists are such that this has a strong impact on the volumes left available to local populations, especially since these needs are also continually increasing (high population growth) and their distribution is changing according to the restriction of mobility caused by local insecurity.
 This insecurity, which has persisted since the 2012 political-military crisis, has disrupted transhumance routes and made access to water more problematic.
 In addition, animal gatherings can lead to deterioration and contamination of infrastructure, particularly at water points where traditional drainage systems are not able to provide access and service time adapted to needs.
-Finally, since 2012, the structures in charge of water management and maintenance of already inefficient installations have been weakened and the social fabric disorganized.
+Finally, since 2012, the structures in charge of water management and maintenance of already inefficient installations have been weakened, and the social fabric disorganised.

-SOLIDARITES INTERNATIONAL, present in the Kidal region since 2013, is strongly interested in these issues of access to water at the community level in relation to agro-pastoral issues.
+SOLIDARITES INTERNATIONAL, present in the Kidal region since 2013, is actively interested in these issues of access to water at the community level in relation to agro-pastoral issues.
 It carries out projects to rehabilitate water points, with the underlying objectives of contributing to the fight against malnutrition but also to reduce tensions between communities (between local herders and transhumant herders) and within communities (between the different Arab, Fulani, Tuareg communities, etc.) built around water points.
-For SOLIDARITES INTERNATIONAL, acting on water points means not only acting on improving access to water, but also on the tensions that this access generates.
+For SOLIDARITES INTERNATIONAL, acting on water points means not only working on improving access to water, but also on the tensions that this access generates.

 - The recharge capacity and depth of groundwater,

 - The public status of the water point (for community use),

 - The water needs of different types of users,

 - The demographic weight of populations and livestock,